maulafaza/Coding-Standards/wp/plugin-creation/README.md

 <sup>Status: **recommendation**</sup>

 When creating plugin **for the team**, please make sure it focuses on it's purpose.
-This will keep the plugin *lean*, so that team could use plugin they only need.
+This will keep the plugin *lean*, so that we can use the needed only.